Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah.

-they flew it to Perth the other year.
+It looks like anytime you see, like this is a video game, they flew to Perth the other year.

 It can fly massive aircraft parts around.